bigg01/ocp-networking-networkpolicy/ocp-dns.md

-# the idea is to run a coredns on openshift and add it to dnsmasq. while we are speaking to internal system we can set CNAMEs on SVC address to provide better NAT solution and Certs are matching.
+he idea is to run a coredns on openshift and add it to dnsmasq. while we are speaking to internal system we can set CNAMEs on SVC address to provide better NAT solution and Certs are matching.

 ## install helm on OCP
 ```sh